Position approved & authorization given to begin search

 The position description is drafted by the appointing authority to provide guidance to the search committee.
-It is approved by the Office of Equal Opportunity (OEO).
-Position descriptions should contain: title and department/unit, statement of duties and responsibilities, qualifications - must be job related, materials needed for a complete application, full consideration date, contact person and Equal Employment Opportunity and background check statements.
+Position descriptions should contain: title and department/unit, statement of duties and responsibilities, essential job duties, and qualifications - must be job related.

 Search chair selected

 The search chair is appointed by the appointing authority.
 The search chair must have completed search chair training.
 It is highly recommended that the search chair is provided support staff to assist with the search.

 The search committee should include representation of appropriate constituencies and members who provide relevant expertise and a perspective on inclusion and diversity.
 The role of the search committee is to identify, recruit, evaluate and recommend candidates to fill vacant positions.

 Search committee appointed by appointing authority (Approved by EO Coordinator)

 The search committee should be appointed as soon as a vacancy is known to exist.
 Some units have standing committees to conduct searches.
 All committees must be approved by the Equal Opportunity Coordinator (EO Coordinator).

 Initial meeting of search committee

 Agenda items at the initial, charging, search committee meeting generally include: the directive and priorities from the appointing authority, the format for the search committee's final recommendation to the appointing authority, further development of the job description, search timeline, discussion of the budget, recruitment activities, evaluative screening tool, and discussion of equal opportunity and confidentiality responsibilities of the members of the search committee.
 The availability of the EO Coordinator should be considered for the scheduling of all search committee meetings.
 Attendance will be at the EO Coordinator's discretion.